Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Empirical Application

 In an influential study, \cite{ADH2013} analyze the effect of rising Chinese import competition on US local labor markets between 1990 and 2007, when the share of total US spending on Chinese goods increased substantially from 0.6\% to 4.6\%.
 The dataset of \cite{ADH2013} includes 722 commuting zones (CZs) that cover the entire mainland US.
 In this section, we further analyze the region-wise effects of such import exposure by applying IV regression with the proposed wild bootstrap procedures to three Census Bureau-designated regions: South, Midwest and West, with 16, 12, and 11 states, respectively, in each region.\footnote{The Northeast region is not included in the study because of the relatively small number of states ($9$) and small number of CZs in each state (e.g., Connecticut and Rhode Island have only 2 CZs).}

 Following \cite{ADH2013}, we consider the linear IV model

 where the outcome variable $y_{i,j}$ denote the decadal change in average individual log weekly wage in a given CZ and the endogenous variable $X_{i,j}$ is the change in Chinese import exposure per worker in a CZ, where imports are apportioned to the CZ according to its share of national industry employment.
 The Bartik-type instrument $Z_{i,j}$ (e.g., see \cite{Goldsmith(2020)}) proposed by \cite{ADH2013} is Chinese import growth in other high-income countries, where imports are apportioned to the CZs in the same way as that for $X_{i.j}$.\footnote{See Sections I.B and III.A in \cite{ADH2013} for a detailed definition of these variables.} As can be seen from Figure \ref{fig:first_stage}, the predictive power of the IV varies considerably among states.
 The exogenous variables $W_{i,j}$ include the characteristic variables of CZs and decade specified in \cite{ADH2013} as well as state dummies.
 Our regressions are based on the CZ samples in each region, and the samples are clustered at the state level, following \cite{ADH2013}.
 Besides the results for the full sample, we also report those for female and male samples separately.
-Although we do not use the set of full interactions between the baseline covariates and cluster dummies as $W_i$, Assumption \ref{assumption: 1}(i)(2) is still plausible in this application.
-Specifically, Tables \ref{tab:check_assumption_South}--\ref{tab:check_assumption_West} in the Online Supplement show the values of $\widehat{Q}_{\tilde{Z}W,j}$ for each cluster in the three regions, and all of them are close to zero.
+Tables \ref{tab:check_assumption_South}--\ref{tab:check_assumption_West} in the Online Supplement show the values of $\widehat{Q}_{\tilde{Z}W,j}$ for each cluster in the three regions, and all of them are close to zero. (\ref{eq:QZWj}) in Assumption \ref{assumption: 1}(i) is thus plausible in this application.

-The main result of the IV regression for the three regions is given in Table \ref{tab:app-IV}, with the number of observations ($n$) and clusters ($q$) for each region.
+The main result of the IV regression for the three regions is given in Table \ref{tab:app-IV}, with the number of observations ($n$) and clusters ($J$) for each region.
 As we have only one endogenous variable and one IV, the TSLS estimator is used throughout this section.
-We further construct the 90\% bootstrap confidence sets (CSs) by inverting the corresponding $T_n$, $T_{CR,n}$, and $AR_n$-based wild bootstrap tests with a 10\% nominal level.
-The computation of the CSs is conducted over the parameter space $[-10,10]$ with a step size of 0.01, and the number of bootstrap draws is set at 2,000 for each step.
+We further report the conventional 90\% confidence intervals based on CRVE with the standard normal critical value (ASY) and the 90\% bootstrap confidence sets (CSs) by inverting the corresponding $T_n$ (W-B), $T_{CR,n}$ (W-B-S), and $AR_n$ (AR-B) bootstrap tests with a 10\% nominal level.\footnote{AR-B and AR-B-S are numerically equivalent with one instrument.} The computation of the bootstrap CSs is conducted over the parameter space $[-10,10]$ with a step size of 0.01, and the number of bootstrap draws is set at 2,000 for each step.
+We highlight the main findings below.